jawsthegame/lexual.com/content/blog/tech/2013-03-15_setup-pelican-blog-on-s3.rst

 -------

 There you have it.
-With a few small tweaks to the settings file you can have disqus comments, google analytics tracking, links to your github and twitter.
+With a few small tweaks to the settings file you can have Disqus comments, Google Analytics tracking, links to your Github and Twitter.

+You can also get it to generate pdf files of your content. `Here's this blog post as a pdf <http://lexual.com/pdf/setup-pelican-blog-on-s3.pdf>`_

 All of this without having written a single line of html, css, or javascript.
 Massive win!